Behind the Green Door: Impact

-Several years after Andy Warhol's seminal Blue Movie in 1969, and along with Deep Throat, also released in 1972, Behind the Green Door helped launch the "Golden Age of Porn" (1969–1984), and somewhat later, the "porno chic" boom.
+Three years after Andy Warhol's seminal Blue Movie in 1969, and along with Deep Throat, also released in 1972, Behind the Green Door helped launch the "Golden Age of Porn" (1969–1984), and somewhat later, the "porno chic" boom.
 Along with Deep Throat, it was one of the first hardcore porn film to reach a mass mixed-sex audience.
 Prior to Behind the Green Door, most of the Mitchell Brothers' 200 or so films had only been shown in their O'Farrell Theater.
 Made with a budget of $60,000, it achieved a nationwide theatrical release which earned more than $1 million.
 The movie ultimately grossed more than $50 million including its video release, which was controlled exclusively by the Mitchells out of their headquarters in the O'Farrell Theatre, San Francisco.
 It was one of the biggest box office pornographic successes of the 1970s, alongside Deep Throat and The Devil in Miss Jones.
 It was even screened at the Cannes Film Festival.
 After its release, organized crime figures used extortion in an attempt to obtain the rights to the film.

 Chambers was relatively unknown at the time; however, the film made her a star.
 Immediately prior to the movie's release she had been the "Ivory soap girl", modeling for the Ivory Snow soap and detergent packaging holding a baby.
 The Mitchell brothers appropriated the brand's slogan "99 and 44/100% pure" to describe Chambers in press releases.
 After the release of the movie, the advertising industry was scandalized, and Procter & Gamble recalled all products and advertising materials featuring Chambers, unintentionally adding to the movie's hype.
 Procter & Gamble subsequently required of all of their advertising agencies that they thoroughly screen the background of any female model employed for print advertisements or commercials.
 That Chambers's image was so well known from Ivory Snow boosted the film's ticket sales, and led to several jokes on television talk shows.

 Critical reception

 Upon its release, the film received some positive reviews in mainstream media.
 Roger Ebert of The Chicago Sun-Times gave the film a negative review, writing that despite Chambers's beauty the film's lack of character development and the focus on "proving how dirty it was" were major detractions.
+A review of the film in Variety noted that Chambers "does everything, quite realistically.
+Unfortunately, she never has enough to say to judge whether she qualifies as an actress."

 According to writer Peter Michelson, there is "a relatively small corpus of pornographic films – e.g., Deep Throat, The Devil in Miss Jones, and Behind the Green Door – that have a minimal but still sufficient artistic interest to distinguish themselves from the rest of the genre", and the film is "more artful than most smut films".
 It was the second film to be inducted into the XRCO Hall of Fame, following Deep Throat.